Los Angeles records more than 300 mudslides during storm that has drenched Southern California

-LOS ANGELES (AP) — One of the wettest storms in Southern California history began to ease up on Tuesday after bombarding Los Angeles with nearly half of its seasonal rainfall in just two days.
-Although the rain was tapering off, the storm had already caused more than 300 mudslides, and officials warned that there could be more.
+LOS ANGELES (AP) — One of the wettest storms in Southern California history unleashed nearly 400 mudslides in the Los Angeles area after dumping more than half of the city's seasonal rainfall in just two days, and officials warned Tuesday that the threat hadn't passed yet.

-The slow-moving storm that parked itself over the region on Monday and dumped a record amount of rain on sections of the nation's second-largest city could linger into Wednesday, the National Weather Service said.
-Scattered showers and possible thunderstorms were expected to bring light to moderate rain to the region, but some places could get brief yet fierce downpours that could dump up ton an inch (roughly 2.5 centimeters) of rain in an hour.

-Crews have responded to 307 mudslides and five buildings have been deemed uninhabitable since the atmospheric river-fueled storm moved into the region over the weekend, Los Angeles Fire Chief Kristin Crowley said at a news conference Tuesday.
+The storm continued to pose new hazards, with the National Weather Service issuing a rare tornado warning for inland parts of San Diego County until 12:15 p.m., including cities Chula Vista and National City, south of San Diego, and the eastern suburb of El Cajon.
+The warning was cancelled shortly after it was issued, with forecasters explaining that the storm no longer appeared capable of producing a twister.

+Officials expressed relief that the storm hadn't killed anyone or caused a major catastrophe in Los Angeles so far despite its size and intensity, though three people were killed in Northern California after the storm came ashore over the weekend with strong winds that toppled trees.

 Most of Southern California remained under flood watches, and the weather service warned people to remain on high alert, as swollen and fast-moving creeks and rivers increase the risks of drowning and the need for swift-water rescues.

+Between six and 12 inches of rain has fallen over the city and saturated the ground, which can increase the risk of landslides long after a storm passes, officials said.
+Authorities also reported several spills of raw sewage into the Pacific and closed affected Los Angeles area beaches.

-The storm plowed through Northern California over the weekend, killing three people who were crushed by falling trees before moving south and lingering.
-It was the second storm fueled by an atmospheric river to hit the state in a matter of days.
+It was the second storm fueled by an atmospheric river to hit the state in days.

-On Monday, the storm pounded Los Angeles with rain, sending mud and boulders down hillsides dotted with multimillion-dollar homes while people living in homeless encampments in many parts of the city scrambled for safety.
+Crews rescued people from swift-moving water in various parts of Southern California, including 16 people and five cats in Los Angeles County alone, authorities said.
+About an hour’s drive east of Los Angeles, two homeless people were rescued Monday after spending the night on a small island in the Santa Ana River in San Bernardino.

+Bass said the city does not yet have a number of homes that were damaged by the storm and noted the city’s emergency shelters were full.

-Near the Hollywood Hills, floodwaters carried mud, rocks and household objects downhill through Studio City, city officials said.
-Sixteen people were evacuated and several homes were red-tagged.
+Near the Hollywood Hills dotted with multimillion-dollar homes, floodwaters carried mud, rocks and household objects downhill through Studio City, officials said.
+Sixteen people were evacuated and several homes were severely damaged.

-“It looks like a river that’s been here for years,” said Keki Mingus, whose neighbors’ homes were damaged.
-“I’ve never seen anything like it.”

-Drake Livingston, who lives in the Beverly Crest neighborhood, was watching a movie around midnight when a friend alerted him to flooding.

-Rainfall amounts on Tuesday “are not going to be quite as heavy as they have been, but still with the ongoing flooding, any additional rain is not welcome,” National Weather Service forecaster Bob Oravec said early Tuesday.

-More showers are possible Wednesday and Thursday, Oravec said.
-“So it doesn't look like it's going to be totally in the clear probably until Thursday and into Friday," he said.
+Weather service forecaster Bob Oravec said some areas may not see clear skies until Thursday.

+Gov. Gavin Newsom declared a state of emergency for most of coastal Southern California, and on Monday, President Joe Biden promised federal help.

-In the Los Angeles area, an evacuation order remained in place for some residents of a canyon area that was scarred by a 2022 fire.
-The area was at increased risk of mud and debris flows because the area was burned bare of brush and trees that could hold it back, authorities said.
+An evacuation order remained in place for some residents in a Los Angeles canyon area that was scarred by a 2022 fire and was at increased risk of landslides.

-Fires contributed to a tragic 2018 mudslide in Montecito that destroyed 130 homes and killed 23 people, making it one of the deadliest in California history.
+Fires contributed to a tragic 2018 mudslide in Montecito, near Santa Barbara, that destroyed 130 homes and killed 23 people, making it one of the deadliest in California history.

-The Los Angeles Fire Department said that during this latest bout of bad weather, firefighters had dealt with more than 300 mudslides in addition to more than 100 reports of flooding and rescues of motorists stranded in vehicles on inundated roadways.

-Tony Sanz spent the night in a city park before seeking higher ground around dawn Monday as floodwaters rose around his tent.
+Tony Sanz opted to stay out on the streets.
+He spent Sunday night in a city park before seeking higher ground around dawn as floodwaters rose around his tent.

 “Boy did it rain last night,” he said Monday afternoon while he hunkered down in a tent layered with tarps on a sidewalk outside a supermarket.
 He spied the cloudy skies during a break in the downpours and wondered, “Is that it?
 I hope that’s it.”

-Gov. Gavin Newsom declared a state of emergency for most of coastal Southern California and on Monday, President Joe Biden promised to provide any needed federal help.

-“We’ll get any help on the way as soon as you guys request it,” he told Los Angeles Mayor Karen Bass in a telephone call.

 Watson reported from San Diego.
-Associated Press journalists Michael R. Blood and Eugene Garcia in Los Angeles and Amy Taxin in Orange County contributed to this report.
+Associated Press journalists Stefanie Dazio, Christopher Weber, Damian Dovarganes and R. Blood and Eugene Garcia in Los Angeles, and Amy Taxin in Orange County contributed to this report.

 Credit: AP